carch-org/docs/docs/getting-started/introduction.md

   **All configurations are crafted and tested to provide a seamless experience just select and run, and you're good to go!**

 - **Window Manager Installation**
-  *Install and configure popular window managers such as DWM, Hyprland, i3, and Sway, with more on the way in future updates.*
+  *Install and configure popular window managers such as DWM, Hyprland, and Bspwm, with more on the way in future updates.*

 ## Why Choose Carch?
 <img src="https://img.icons8.com/?size=80&id=111409&format=png" width="50" />